SortableJS/Sortable/plugins/README.md

 `putSortable: Sortable|undefined` — The element that dragEl is dragged into from it's root, otherwise undefined

 #### Methods:

-`cloneNowHidden()` — Function to be called if your plugin has hidden the clone
+`cloneNowHidden()` — Function to be called if the plugin has hidden the clone

-`cloneNowShown()` — Function to be called if your plugin has shown the clone
+`cloneNowShown()` — Function to be called if the plugin has shown the clone

 `dispatchSortableEvent(eventName: String)` — Function that can be used to emit an event on the current sortable while sorting, with all usual event properties set